StaPH-B/docker-builds/build-files/emmtyper/0.2.0-2412/README.md

 Additional information:

 This image uses the most up-to-date fasta file for emm typing by downloading from https://ftp.cdc.gov/pub/infectious_diseases/biotech/tsemm/alltrimmed.tfa.
 The out-of-date files are removed and overwritten at the time of building and deployment.

+This image is rebuilt every month on Dockerhub and Quay.io with the tag ${emmtyper version}-${data image was deployed}.

 Full documentation: https://github.com/MDU-PHL/emmtyper

 ## Example Usage